You know about mineral spirits but might realize you are a bit hazy on the details.

 Paint On Concrete

-You can use mineral spirits on concrete floors, as well as grout, mortar, and marble.
-However, it might be wise to test a small area before going at whole surfaces.
+You can use mineral spirits work on concrete floors, as well as grout, mortar, and marble.
+However, mineral spirit might be wise to test a small area before going at whole surfaces.

-Do not use mineral spirits on asphalt or other petroleum-based products.
+Do not use them on asphalt or other petroleum-based products that are heavily refined.

 Remove Car Paint

-Many people online describe cleaning brushes using mineral spirits.
+Many people online describe cleaning brushes use mineral spirits.

 There could be subtle differences with different projects, but here are the basics: